Developing a Sustainable Leisure and Tourism Destination

 SDC is proud to have played a key role in contributing to the world’s population of endangered Hawksbill turtles!
 Following the discovery of a nest at Tanjong Beach in November 2017, various measures were put in place to ensure the safety of the Hawksbill turtle nest, to protect the eggs from natural predators like monitor lizards and crabs.
 SDC further worked closely with the National Parks Board to monitor the eggs daily during their incubation period.

 In January 2018, 111 endangered hawksbill turtles emerged from the nest and made their way into the waters!
+Another batch of 102 eggs hatched at Tanjong Beach in September 2018, while the latest batch of 100 hatchlings made their way into the sea in September 2019.

 Natural Treasures of Sentosa